Tyil/gabu/readme.md

 install`, you have to make sure the `gabu` file is executable with `chmod +x gabu`, then run it with `./gabu`.

+### Reloading
+You can reload the configuration without restarting gabu by sending a `SIGUSR1` to the process.

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software